BruceEckel/markdown_tools/README.md

 1. Clone this repository.

-1. Move to this project directory and enter:
+1. Open a command prompt and change to this project directory.
+Run this command:

 ```text
 > pip install -e .